Relintai/pandemonium_engine_docs/usage/math/matrices_and_transforms.md

 We're going to apply everything we mentioned so far onto one transform.
-To follow along, create a simple project with a Sprite node and use the Godot logo for the texture resource.
+To follow along, create a simple project with a Sprite node and use the Pandemonium logo for the texture resource.

 Let's set the translation to (350, 150), rotate by -0.5 rad, and scale by 3.
 I've posted a screenshot, and the code to reproduce it, but I encourage